 We actually used this in our home in northern Washington that had the excessive chlorine smell.
 The active charcoal in the filter reduced the taste and smell of the chlorine in our water.
 It is a great inexpensive option to filter your water.
 Brita water pitchers are perfect for smaller families and homes.
 I love this new version that has a large cup capacity.

 In Faucet Filter Devices

 Brita also offers a filter you can add to your water faucet if you would like to filter all the water you use in the kitchen for both drinking and cooking.
 It is really easy to hook up and has an on/off to switch from filter to tap.
 It is perfect for larger families to have as an option.
 You can even have them for multiple faucets in your home.

 A bottled water delivery service is another great way to have a clean and safe water supply for your home.
 You can have clean and safe water delivered directly to your home on your schedule.
 You can determine how much you want to spend and keep a good supply on hand for emergencies as well.

 Berkey Countertop Purification System

 This is my personal favorite.
 Not only because we have one ourselves, but because the Berkey is a purification system, not just a filter.
 What this means is that it not only rids your water of bacteria, heavy metals, and other contaminants.
 But it also removes viruses from your water.

 They have many different options to choose from on their website to fit your family’s specific needs.
 They even have portable options to take camping or in your RV.

 Lifestraw Personal Water Filter Bottle

-This is great bottle for hiking, camping, or just everyday use.
-It comes in a variety of colors and is BPA free.
+This is a great bottle for hiking, camping, or just everyday use.
+It comes in a variety of colors and is BPA-free.